-This year, Sunday 11 November 2018, marks the centenary of the Armistice and the end of military activities by German forces.
+Sunday 11 November 2018 was the centenary of the Armistice and the end of military activities by German forces.

 There are an estimated 16,000 villages across England.
 In the First World War every village saw its young men (and some women) leave to serve their country.
 Over 700,000 Britons died, yet 53 village communities suffered no fatalities – all those who left for war returned home alive.
 These places became known as ‘Thankful Villages,’ a phrase coined by the writer and historian Arthur Mee in the 1930s in his guides to the counties of England, The King’s England.
 Wales has two such villages.
 Scotland and Ireland have none.